seblavoie/remotion-kit/README.md

 Remotion Kit is a library of small helper components and presets to simplify the animation and prototyping process in Remotion.

+This is an early development version so be warned that there probably will be breaking changes in the future.

 ## Table of Contents

 1. [Installation](#installation)